olinjs/olinjs/class0/README.md

 * `curl -sL https://deb.nodesource.com/setup | sudo bash -` (install curl with `sudo apt-get install curl` if needed)
 * `sudo apt-get install -y nodejs`
 * `sudo apt-get install build-essential` (needed for some npm packages)
+* To test: `node --version` should return v0.10.35 and `npm --version` should return 2.1.17
+* If your npm is not up-to-date run `sudo npm install -g npm`

 ##Github
 We are going to be using git for homework submission and many other things in this course.
 The way this will work is that you will fork this git repo into your own account and then you will push your homework to that repository when you finish it.